 Early Television 1953 -1980

 Having worked as a journalist in his homeland, Canada, and then as a writer for the Canadian Broadcasing Company (CBC) Alvin was sponsored by the CBC to visit the UK - 'the place where TV started'.
 Within days of arriving, Alvin sold his first script to the BBC, the UK's only television broadcaster at the time.
-He was invited to join the BBC's director's training course and, at the age of 26, become the youngest producer/director in the BBC drama department.
+He was soon invited to join the BBC's director's training course and, at the age of 26, become the youngest producer/director in the BBC drama department.

 He was a leading light in the early days of television drama, wining awards and international acclaim from the beginning and working with the leading actors and writers of the day.
 He was selected to represent the best of British talent on the international stage and to direct the very first productions to launch BBC2.